School of Medicine (Trinity College Dublin)

-The School of Medicine at the University of Dublin, Trinity College in Dublin, Republic of Ireland (known until 2005 as the School of Physic), is the oldest medical school in Ireland.
+The School of Medicine at Trinity College in Dublin, Ireland (known until 2005 as the School of Physic), is the oldest medical school in Ireland.
 Founded in the early eighteenth century, it was originally situated at the site of the current Berkeley Library.
 As well as providing an undergraduate degree in medicine, the school provides undergraduate courses in physiotherapy, occupational therapy, radiation therapy, human nutrition & dietetics and human health & disease, over 20 taught postgraduate courses, and research degrees.